Important Teeth Cleaning Information for New Patients in New York

 The Use of Digital X-Rays, Panorex, and CT Scans

-Dental X-rays (radiographs) are images of your teeth that the dentist uses to evaluate your oral health.
-These X-rays are used with extremely low levels of radiation (Digital concept) to capture images of the interior of the patient’s teeth, gum, bone, and skull.
+Dental X-rays, or radiographs, are images of your teeth the dentist uses to evaluate your oral health.
+These X-rays are used with extremely low levels of radiation to capture images of the interior of the patient’s teeth, gum, bone, and skull.
 This device helps our dentists to see problems like cavities, tooth decay, bone loss, periodontal disease, and impacted wisdom teeth.

-To some dental x rays may seem scary or overly invasive.
-In our office, with ultramodern digital technology, we want to ensure you that these important diagnostic “tools” are incredibly safe.
+To some, dental X-rays may seem scary or overly invasive.
+In our office, with ultramodern digital technology, we want to ensure you these important diagnostic “tools” are incredibly safe.

-Dental rays are typically performed yearly.
-They can happen more often if our dentist is tracking the progress of a dental problem or treatment.
+Dental X-rays are usually performed yearly.
+They may be scheduled more often if your dentist is tracking the progress of a dental problem or treatment.

 - State of oral health

 - Patient complaints or symptoms of oral disease